Reversed bullet: History

 At their inception in 1916, the British Mark I tank proved nearly impenetrable to standard rifle fire.
 The first attempt at boosting the power of German infantry rifles was the "reversed bullet".
 This used the same case and bullet as a normal round, except with the bullet seated backwards and additional propellant added to the 7.92×57mm Mauser cartridge.
 When fired, the blunt end of the bullet hit the target first.
 The bullet did not as readily deflect or break apart against armor plating like a normal bullet would, but transferred most of its kinetic energy to the steel plate on impact.
 Used against World War I tanks, the reversed bullet sometimes penetrated into the tank compartment, but more often it severely indented the plate armor of the tank.
 This caused a spray of metal fragments (spall) that injured or killed the crew of the tank, as effective as a full penetration into the tank compartment.
-At short range, armor required a minimum thickness of one-half inch in order to stop a reversed bullet.
+At short range, armor required a minimum thickness of one-half inch/12.7 mm in order to stop a reversed bullet.
 The allies spread stories that reversed bullets were illegal, improvised, expanding bullets used by Germans against French infantry at short ranges.
 German reversed bullets were however factory loaded and offered no advantage over non-reversed bullets if used against infantry.

 The reversed bullet sometimes damaged German rifles, often injuring its users.
 This made it unpopular with German infantry.

 Later in World War I, the Germans developed the armor-piercing K bullet for use against heavier British tanks.